AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 this portion of the legislation functional to be to add in an order for the multiple transfer values for clause 7, doing highest transfer value first.
 I do not think that other interpretations are untenable or even less reasonable.

+The interpretation used by the NSWEC (evidence example: City of Albury, count 47) is to treat each prior sub-transfer to be treated (and rounded down) separately.
+This could come by interpreting the word *transfer* in 7 to mean sub-transfer (as described below) for the purpose of 7(4) but not for the purpose of clause 7(5).
+This interpretation has the benefit of being similar to the explicit separation for exclusions, but the disadvantage of introducing a gratuitously large number of votes lost to rounding.

 ### When do 10(2) and 10(4) apply?

 10(2) says that if a candidate obtains a quota through an exclusion, then